 Scuba Diving In the Egyptian Red Sea

 I continued following my instructor through the reef, checking my air and depth on the dive computer that was wrapped tightly around my wrist.
 We soon floated to a long metal chain that was anchored from the sandy floor to a bobbing buoy above.
-I clung on, and following my instructor's instruction, I preformed a few skills.
+I clung on, and following my instructor's instruction, I performed a few skills.
 I took off my mask and put it back on, clearing it of water with my nose and preformed other drills in different situations.
-My instructor nodded and with a thumbs up, he signalled for our ascent.
-I looked up and the blanket of translucent violet jelly fish began to appear closer and closer, until their harmless bodies began to brush against me.
+My instructor nodded and with a thumbs up, he signaled for our ascent.
+I looked up and the blanket of translucent violet jellyfish began to appear closer and closer until their harmless bodies began to brush against me.
 I climbed up a ladder, bearing the weight that was on my shoulders once more, and returned to land.

 My parents have told me many stories of their own diving adventures, and I never expected I would ever be able to explore the seas in the same way - especially at such a young age!
 Through videos, textbooks, and tests in a little swimming pool, I learned the underwater sign language and about the strange gear I wore.
 Learning the science and way of diving is all quite fascinating, and I am very privileged to have experienced the beauties of the ocean with such a different point of view.
 Diving not only gained me a license and new skill, but I also collected memories that I will keep and continue to make in the future.